EricChagoya/TMT-Ranking-System/Data/README.md

 ## Manualy Update Files
 ##### PlayerMains.csv
 - A player's main.
 No dual main.
 Most played character
-- This will be updates manually
+- This will be updated manually
-- Column Names: SmashTag, Main
+- Column Names: SmasherID, SmashTag, Main